0xrahuexec/scrcpy-gui_bak/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-*ScrcpyGUI is an independent project and is not affiliated with Genymobile or scrcpy authors.*
+*5crcpyGUI is an independent project and is not affiliated with Genymobile or scrcpy authors.*